harvestinghappiness/harvestinghappiness.github.io/_posts/2025-06-16-June-Newsletter.md

 After hand washing laundry for ten years, we received a generous donation for a washing machine.
 We are so thankful for this generous gift!
 It has saved us so much time, energy, and WATER!

-{% include figure.html src="blog-2025-06-16/pic8.jpg" size="full" alt="Volcano Aqua with smoke rising in the background." %}
+{% include figure.html src="blog-2025-06-16/pic8.jpg" size="half" alt="Volcano Aqua with smoke rising in the background." %}
+{% include figure.html src="blog-2025-06-16/pic2.jpg" size="half" alt="Volcano Aqua with smoke rising in the background." %}

 Our feeding program has both welcomed new abuelos, as well as grieved the loss of many special people.
 Losing those that we have known and helped care for is difficult.
 It is hard on our staff, but even harder on the abuelos to look around the table and not see some of their friends.